jhallen/vivado_setup/README.md

 ## Project setup

-Here is one way to structure your FPGA project so that it is compatible with both Xilinx Vivado GUI in project mode and version control.
+Here is one way to structure your FPGA project so that it is compatible with both Xilinx Vivado GUI in project mode and source control.
 This setup allows you to check in the minimum number of files needed so that you can easily recreate the project in another workspace.